Amrendrashakya/Atliq_Technology_Sales_SQL_Analysis/README.md

 It highlights expertise in **SQL, Power BI, and real-world problem solving**, making it highly relevant for **Data Analyst & BI roles**.

 ---

-👉 Would you like me to also create a **folder structure suggestion (SQL scripts + Power BI + README)** so recruiters see it as a well-organized portfolio project?